Documents

 Any and all use of Voxtelesys Services is subject to and conditioned upon compliance with the following Acceptable Use Policy (“AUP”).
 If you have an Agreement with Voxtelesys, this AUP is incorporated into and made a part of your Agreement with Voxtelesys.
 This Acceptable Use Policy applies to all Voxtelesys Services.
 Please carefully review the following to determine if the Services you have purchased are subject to additional, service-specific prohibitions.

-A. The Services (including any device, system, network, or account used in connection with the Services, or the Voxtelesys Network) may not be used to:
+The Services (including any device, system, network, or account used in connection with the Services, or the Voxtelesys Network) may not be used to:

 • Illegal activity.
 Violate any applicable law or regulation applicable to the use of the Services.